Tafara-N/alx-low_level_programming/printf/README.md

 - GitHub repository: `printf`

-13. Print is the sharpest and the strongest weapon of our party
+###13.
+Print is the sharpest and the strongest weapon of our party
-#advanced
-Score: 0.0% (Checks completed: 100.0%)

 Handle the following custom conversion specifier:

-r : prints the reversed string
+- `r` : prints the reversed string

 **Repo:**
 - GitHub repository: `printf`

-14. The flood of print has turned reading into a process of gulping rather than savoring
+### 14. The flood of print has turned reading into a process of gulping rather than savoring
-#advanced
-Score: 0.0% (Checks completed: 100.0%)

 Handle the following custom conversion specifier:

-R: prints the rot13'ed string
+- `R`: prints the rot13'ed string

 **Repo:**
 - GitHub repository: `printf`